Antoinette Halloran: Education

 Antoinette Halloran grew up in the Melbourne suburbs of Rosanna and Deer Park.
 She attended Mac.Robertson Girls' High School and is a graduate of the Victorian College of the Arts where she won the Mabel Kent Scholarship and completed a Diploma of Arts (Voice); she has an honours degree in music from the University of Melbourne.
-In 1993, she studied at the New England Conservatory in Boston.

-Career
+Early career

-In 1997, Halloran appeared in the Australian film True Love And Chaos.
-She also appeared on the 2000 album Since I Left You by the Australian electronic music group the Avalanches.
-She played Gilda in Rigoletto – a perversion and Desdemona in Otello – a subversion for Theatre Works in their Verdi trilogy.
+In 1997, Halloran appeared in the Australian film True Love and Chaos as a country and western singer.
+She also appeared on the 2000 album Since I Left You by the Australian electronic music group The Avalanches.

-Early in her career, she performed Mimì in Puccini's La bohème for Oz Opera (the touring arm of Opera Australia); she has reprised the role several times in her career.
-In November 2002 she sang the title role in Jonathan Mills' The Ghost Wife at the Barbican Centre in London with Richard Gill conducting.

-For Chamber Made Opera, Halloran has performed roles in Dominique Probst's Motherland of the Foreign Son and in Elena Kats-Chernin's Matricide – the Musical.
 In 1999, she sang Madam Olga in a national tour of Lehár's The Merry Widow and the Mona Lisa for the Australian premiere of the musical Leonardo the Musical: A Portrait of Love.
 In 2000, Halloran was cast by the New York producers of Forbidden Broadway to perform opposite Philip Gould in the Melbourne season.
 In 2002, she appeared as Sophie de Palma in the national touring production of Master Class.

+She performed Mimì in Puccini's La bohème for Oz Opera (the touring arm of Opera Australia); reprising the role several times in her career.
+In November 2002 she sang the title role in Jonathan Mills' The Ghost Wife at the Barbican Centre in London with Richard Gill conducting.

+She played Gilda in Rigoletto – a perversion and Desdemona in Otello – a subversion for Theatre Works in their Verdi trilogy.

+For Chamber Made Opera, Halloran has performed roles in Dominique Probst's Motherland of the Foreign Son and in Elena Kats-Chernin's Matricide – the Musical.

 In 2004, she toured Japan as Carlotta in Ken Hill's Phantom of the Opera and played the role of Mrs Segstrom for the Melbourne Theatre Company in their production of Sondheim's A Little Night Music in Melbourne and Sydney.
-Also in 2004, Halloran was the winner of the Puccini Foundation Award of the Australian Acclaim Awards which enabled her to study under the Italian soprano Carla Maria Izzo and perform the roles of Kate Pinkerton in Puccini's Madama Butterfly and Prima Ancella in Turandot at the Festival Puccini in Torre del Lago, Italy.
-She also represented Australia at the International Hans Gabor Belvedere Singing Competition, conducted by the Wiener Kammeroper.
+She won the Puccini Foundation Award of the Australian Acclaim Awards helping her to study with Italian soprano Carla Maria Izzo, and perform the roles of Kate Pinkerton in Puccini's Madama Butterfly and Prima Ancella in Turandot at the Festival Puccini in Torre del Lago, Italy.
+She represented Australia at the International Hans Gabor Belvedere Singing Competition, hosted by the Wiener Kammeroper.